-- (i) Educate those who manage, or use ODC beaches about the importance of protecting dunes. - (ii) Increase community involvement in Coast Care projects. - (iii) Protect and enhance the natural character and biodiversity of dunes and the beach - (iv) Continue to manage the vegetation cover of the reserves so that the archaeological, cultural and landscape values of the reserve are protected. - (v) Ensure reserves that contain large areas of bush, established re-vegetation sites and wetlands are protected. - (vi) Identify priority reserve sites, and develop a restoration plan.
-Encourage and facilitate community involvement in all re-vegetation and restoration programmes. - (vii) Manage public access to reserves to minimise degradation of biodiversity using signs to highlight biodiversity concerns and importance of using designated access ways. - (viii) Preserve the character of the environment by assisting natural processes.
-Allow natural processes to continue unobstructed, except where established services or assets must be protected or the processes occurring will lead to a natural disaster (i.e. flooding or earthquake damage). - (ix) Encourage the re-establishment of dunes by promoting soft engineering options such as planting and sand replenishment.
-Facilitate dune restoration and maintenance through planting and fencing. - (x) Identify and protect significant habitats within the reserves. - (xi) Continue to implement regular maintenance on ODC beaches to ensure that existing works remain effective.
-Maintenance works to reflect the existing environment. - (xii) Obtain resource consent for regular maintenance work carried out on the site to enable works to be undertaken progressively or in the event of storm damage. - (xiii) Develop a procedure for responding rapidly should storm damage threaten
+- (i) Educate those who manage, or use ODC beaches about the importance of protecting dunes. - (ii) Increase community involvement in Coastcare projects. - (iii) Protect and enhance the natural character and biodiversity of dunes and the beach - (iii) Continue to manage the vegetation cover of the reserves so that the archaeological, cultural and landscape values of the reserve are protected. - (iv) Ensure reserves that contain large areas of bush, established re-vegetation sites and wetlands are protected. - (v) Identify priority reserve sites, and develop a restoration plan.
+Encourage and facilitate community involvement in all re-vegetation and restoration programmes. - (vi) Manage public access to reserves to minimise degradation of biodiversity using signs to highlight biodiversity concerns and importance of using designated access ways. - (vii) Preserve the character of the environment by assisting natural processes.
+Allow natural processes to continue unobstructed, except where established services or assets must be protected or the processes occurring will lead to a natural disaster (i.e. flooding or earthquake damage). - (viii) Encourage the re-establishment of dunes by promoting soft engineering options such as planting and sand replenishment.
+Facilitate dune restoration and maintenance through planting and fencing. - (ix) Identify and protect significant habitats within the reserves. - (x) Continue to implement regular maintenance on ODC beaches to ensure that existing works remain effective.
+Maintenance works to reflect the existing environment. - (xi) Obtain resource consent for regular maintenance work carried out on the site to enable works to be undertaken progressively or in the event of storm damage. - (xii) Develop a procedure for responding rapidly should storm damage threaten the integrity of existing works.

-9.4.4 Trees and Tree Management
+9.4.5 Trees and Tree Management